alegw/alegw.github.io/coinbase.md

   could end up being more appealing than getting $10 free for the first $100.

 # People want to complete the process soon
-Because of the card fee, my friend ended up linking his bank account, an error-prone process as his bank wasn't listed, and waiting for 4 business days.
+To avoid card fees, my friend ended up linking his bank account, an error-prone process as his bank wasn't listed, and waiting for 4 business days.
 He expressed his frustration at having his money "floating around", especially since the price of bitcoin rose during those days.